Couples this Valentine's Day will exchange cards, kisses and - if they're really serious - chocolates. Why not credit reports?

 Honey, can you spare a dime?

 Lending money can quickly change a relationship - for the worse.
-The lender might resent a borrower who continues to spend while the loan sits unpaid.
+The lender may resent a borrower who continues to spend while the loan sits unpaid.
 The borrower may chafe under not-so-subtle hints to pay up.

 For the relationship's sake, consider the money a gift with no expectation of seeing it again, says Sheryl Garrett, a financial planner and co-author of "Money Without Matrimony."
 And if your loved one someday chooses to repay your generosity, all the better.